A simple proof of the short-time existence and uniqueness for Ricci flow: Abstract

 \section{Abstract}

-In this short note we give a simple proof for the local existence and uniqueness for the Ricci flow on a compact manifold.
+In this short note, we give simple proof of the Ricci flow's local existence and uniqueness on closed Einstein manifolds.
 We suggest a new setting for studying the space of Riemannian metrics on a compact manifold.

-In a series of papers (~\cite{k,k2,ka}) the auther has studied a new class of generlized Fr\'{e}chet manifolds.
+In a series of papers (~\cite{k,k2,ka}) the author has studied a new class of generalized Fr\'{e}chet manifolds.
 In this short note we give an almost evident application of these manifolds to study geometric evaluations equations.

 A Ricci flow is a family of Riemannian metrics $g(t)$ on a smooth manifold, parametrized by a time interval $I \subset \R$ and evolving by

 where $\ri (g(t))$ is the Ricci curvature of the metric $g(t)$.
 One considers $t$ as time and studies the equation as an initial value problem, that is to say find a one-parameter family $(M,g(t))$ of Riemannian manifolds with $g(0)=g_0$ satisfying the Ricci flow equation.
 The Ricci flow is a weakly parabolic system, therefore, the short-time existence does not come from the general PDE theory.
 The original proof of the local existence and uniqueness for solutions to the Ricci flow on a compact manifold by Hamilton (\cite{h}) is sophisticated and involves the tame Fr\'{e}chet setting and the Nash-Moser inverse function theorem.
 Later, DeTurck~\cite{d} simplified the proof by adding to the equation a separate evolving diffeomorphism to make it a strongly parabolic and deduced the local existence and uniqueness from an equivalent equation which is strictly parabolic, and the classical inverse function theorem suffices.